jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 You define a "template" or skeleton of how your class is going to work.
 Typically in Object Oriented terms this means defining an *abstract class*

-Anything that is common to all implementations are defined and if required, implemented within the abstract class.
+Anything that is common to all implementations is defined in the abstract class and if implemented if possible.

-When writing software you've hopefully heard the phrase ["Don't repeat yourself"](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-The template pattern is something that helps you achieve maintain this principle.

 For example we could define the template as